 Does Your Business Own Any Assets That Could Be Used As Collateral?

-Collateralizing your small business loan with assets (such as real estate, equipment, or other valuable asset), that can be sold by your lender should your small business default on a loan, is frequently required by traditional lenders like the bank.
+Collateralizing your business loans with assets (such as real estate, equipment, or other valuable asset), that can be sold by your lender should your small business default on a loan, is frequently required by traditional lenders like the bank.
 And, although the SBA, in some instances, doesn’t require a borrower to fully collateralize an SBA loan, they will typically require the borrower to provide as much collateral as they have available.

 The collateral requirement can make it difficult for even a healthy business that doesn’t have adequate collateral to apply for a traditional small business loan.
 60 percent of those who completed the Fundability Quiz answered they didn’t have available assets suitable for collateral.